bhuone-garbu/crypto-view/README.md

+# Update:

+A new dashboard have been designed here: https://cryptompare.vercel.app (WIP)

+Goodbye heroku

 # CryptoView

 CryptoView is a simple public web app to view the top 100 crytocurrency in the current market and their trending prices.
 No more than 2 days were spent on building this app.
 All the contents such as the coin symbol and data are queried from the public APIs and rendered dynamically.